NebzHB/dependance.lib/README.md

 ```

-# Auto fix alreday included for this common errors :
+# This library has some auto-fixes already included for this common errors :

- apt `apt --fix-broken install`
+- apt `apt --fix-broken install`

- dkpg `sudo dpkg --configure -a`
+- dkpg `sudo dpkg --configure -a`

- apt `changed its 'Suite' value from 'testing' to 'oldstable'`
+- apt `changed its 'Suite' value from 'testing' to 'oldstable'`

- NEW : fix issue with mdjr.net certificate
+- fix issue with mdjr.net certificate

- NEW : fix "The repository 'http://apt.armbian.com buster Release' no longer has a Release file." with commenting the source in source file (same fix than the official Atlas Plugin does)
+- fix "The repository 'http://apt.armbian.com buster Release' no longer has a Release file." with commenting the source in source file (same fix than the official Atlas Plugin does)

- NEW : fix "The repository 'http://deb.debian.org/debian buster-backports Release' no longer has a Release file." with commenting the source in sources.list file.
+- fix "The repository 'http://deb.debian.org/debian buster-backports Release' no longer has a Release file." with commenting the source in sources.list file.

+- Now the library remove repo.jeedom.com repository (accepted by Alex from Jeedom) and disable temporary deb-multimedia repository (often problem source)